Czxck001/algorithms/README.md

 ## Gist of FFT
 ### Crucial Feature
-Discrete Fourier Transform (FFT) is defined as the discrete Z-transform sampled at each root of unity.
+Discrete Fourier Transform (DFT) is defined as the discrete Z-transform sampled at each root of unity.

 ```
 F(k) = sigma{i, N} f(i) * z^i